-Where criminality occurs, the loss is not just to GOAL but, much more importantly, to GOAL's beneficiaries who are among some of the poorest and most vulnerable people in the world.
+Where criminality occurs, the loss is not just to GOAL but, much more importantly, to GOAL's program participants who are among some of the poorest and most vulnerable people in the world.
 It may also have a major impact on GOAL's reputation and, as a consequence, donor confidence in GOAL.
-This, again, ultimately impacts upon our beneficiaries.
+This, again, ultimately impacts upon our those we seek to support and serve.
 GOAL will conduct, manage, and monitor all aspects of our work in a way that reduces and eliminates opportunities for fraudulent or corrupt activity, including the giving or accepting of bribes.
-Moreover, not only is accepting bribes not tolerated, but the intention to do either (i.e. agreeing to accept) is likewise not acceptable and can be considered as an offence.
+Wrongdoing activity frequently raises Red Flags and it is imperative that these can be recognized; a non-exhaustive list of potential Red Flags is included in Appendix 1.